walterrowe/magick-frames/README.md

 ## Create The Style Droplets

-The Style Droplets work on macOS only.
-Each Style Droplet you create becomes a macOS app that lets you:
+The style droplets work on macOS only.
+Each style droplet is a macOS app that lets you:

 - drag-n-drop files onto the droplet using Finder to decorate the selected files
 - double-click the droplet to open a file chooser and decorate the selected files